Which of the following is NOT a function of money in an economy?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

-The unit of account function means that money provides a standard measure of value, making it easier for individuals and businesses to compare the worth of various goods and services.
-This standardization helps simplify pricing and accounting.
+The unit of account function allows money to serve as a standard numerical unit of measure that provides a consistent measure of value, making it easier to compare the values of different goods and services.
+This helps businesses and consumers in their decision-making processes.

 Subscribe